Robin Egg Fudge is easy-to-make and delicious, blending creamy white chocolate with crunchy robin egg candies.

 Robin Egg Fudge Recipe Tips

-- Stir constantly: Avoid chocolate scorching by stirring continuously for smooth melting.
+- Stir constantly: Avoid chocolate burning by stirring the whole time for smooth melting.

 - Low heat: Maintain the lowest heat to prevent burning and ensure creaminess.